 The Cook Islands offer tourists an incredible experience that they will never forget!
 The islands are famous for their luxury resorts, relaxing beaches, dream vacations, crystal water, and white sand.
 Guests can also take the chance to explore the island’s natural beauty with its lush palm trees and stunning sunsets.

-The warm sun and soft sand – this is the Cook Islands.
+The warm sun and soft sand and one of our favorite South Pacific Island destinations – this is the Cook Islands

 Where are The Cook Islands?

 Located in the South Pacific and made up of 15 different islands spread over an area the size of India with a population no bigger than a small country town, approx, 14000 people.
 These unique and friendly Polynesians have their own language and government and enjoy a vigorous and diverse culture with significant differences between each island.

 How big is Rarotonga in the Cook Islands?

 Despite some 70,000 visitors a year to the capital island Rarotonga, the Cook Islands are largely unspoiled by tourism.
 As the entire island is only 32 kilometers in circumference, getting around is easy.
 The main International Airport for The Cook Islands is also located on the island.
 There are two main roads on Rarotonga, you can circle the island on the Ara Tapu sealed road, through the villages, and past the beaches; or you can take the older inland road, which winds through fields of taro, pawpaw, bananas, and local farmlands.